cse110-sp24-group13/cse110-sp24-group13/admin/misc/rules.md

 # Team Charter — Group 13

-## 1. Team Purpose and Objectives - do once assigned project
+## 1. Team Purpose and Objectives
-- Our team's mission is to [describe your team's purpose].
+- Our team's mission is to deliver exceptional products and programs.
-- By the end of this project, we aim to [list key objectives/deliverables].
+- By the end of this project, we aim to gain valuable experience, make an impact, and grow as software engineers.

 ## 2. Values and Standards
 * Aura